Due to COVID-19 health concerns, fingerprinting service hours may be reduced or temporarily unavailable in certain locations.

 As one of the few elite FBI Channelers, we provide reliable, stringent expertise in capturing and processing fingerprints in a convenient and compliant electronic format.

-Inquiries Screening has partnered with SureID (through their nationwide network) to provide customers needing a security clearance with the most convenient and professional live scan fingerprint network.
-SureID collects your fingerprints and provides them to Inquiries, which then provide all the required information to the U.S. Office of Personnel Management (OPM).
+Inquiries Screening has partnered with Sterling Identity (through their nationwide network) to provide customers needing a security clearance with the most convenient and professional live scan fingerprint network.
+Sterling Identity collects your fingerprints and provides them to Inquiries, which then provide all the required information to the U.S. Office of Personnel Management (OPM).

-Our single-sourced nationwide network, the only one in existence, covers over 720 cities in all 50 states and DC.
-Your candidates are usually less than a 30-minute commute from one of our locations.
-And our state-of-the-art technology means the fingerprinting process remains safe and secure throughout.
+Sterling Identity’s nationwide network covers over 700 cities in all 50 states and Washington DC.
+Your candidates are usually less than a 30-minute commute from a location.
+The state-of-the-art technology means candidate data remains safe and secure throughout the fingerprinting process.

 Get SWFT compliant today